ceccocats/tkDNN/docs/mAP_demo.md

-# mAP demo

-## Run the mAP demo
+# Run the mAP demo

-To compute mAP, precision, recall and f1score, run the map_demo.
+To compute mAP, precision, recall and f1score to evaluate 2D object detectors, run the map_demo.

 A validation set is needed.
 To download COCO_val2017 (80 classes) run (form the root folder):